RCowles/meta_s2/README.md

 Meta_s2
 ===

 Meta_s2 (Metascores 2) is a WordPress theme that I originally hacked together to test out [Jetpack's Featured Content](http://jetpack.me/support/featured-content/).
-Since then, I have added some basic layout and styling, converted the CSS to SASS, and <s>turned the theme into a mess</s> I've just been having fun with it.
+Since then, I have added some basic layout and styling, converted the CSS to SASS, and turned the theme into a mess.

 I'm not sure what my endgame is, but as of now I plan on continuing to build this theme out to a.) learn and b.) possibly make something presentable.